Ahmadreza-SY/TCP-CI/Readme.md

 ## Instructions for Obtaining Understand Database
 ### Understand
-Understand is a code analysis enterprise software which provides static dependencies available in a source code between files, functions, classes, etc. For more details on this software, visit [this link](https://scitools.com/features).
+Understand is a code analysis enterprise software with a wide variety of [supported languages](https://support.scitools.com/t/supported-languages/153) which provides static dependencies available in a source code between files, functions, classes, etc. For more details on this software, visit [this link](https://scitools.com/features).
 In this project, we utilize Understand to create a static call graph as a base for other features.

-In this section, we explain how to obtain the Understand database, a file with `.und` format which is the output of Understand's analysis.
+In this section, we explain how to install and set up Understand for our script to obtain a file with `.und` format which is the output of Understand's analysis.
 Note that this project needs Understand's database for extracting features and won't work without it.

 ### Installing Understand's CLI
 You can download the latest stable version of Understand from [this link](https://licensing.scitools.com/download).
 In order to run this project, you need to add the `und` command to your PATH environment variable so the `und` command is recognized in the shell. `und` is located in the `bin` directory of Understand's software.